-Our total purchases from GF related to wafer manufacturing and research and development activities were approximately \$0.9 billion for fiscal 2015.
-We are currently in the process of negotiating a sixth amendment to the WSA, and we expect that our future purchases from GF will continue to be material.
+We also agreed on fixed pricing for wafers purchased during the 2016 year and established a framework to agree on annual wafer pricing for the years 2017 to 2020.
+Our total purchases from GF related to wafer manufacturing and research and development activities were approximately \$743 million in fiscal 2016.
+We expect that our future purchases from GF will continue to be material under the WSA, which is in place until 2024.

 John R. Harding.
-Mr. Harding has served as a member of the Board since August 2012 and is the President and Chief Executive Officer of eSilicon, which is one of our suppliers.
-In November 2014, we entered into a two year agreement with eSilicon with respect to certain of our embedded products, under which we expect to pay eSilicon amounts to exceed \$120,000.
-In fiscal 2015, we made payments to eSilicon in the approximate amount of approximately \$3.4 million.
-We received payments from eSilicon of approximately \$7,400 in fiscal 2015.
+Mr. Harding served as a member of the Board from August 2012 until May 2016 and is the President and Chief Executive Officer of eSilicon, which is one of our suppliers.
+In November 2014, we entered into an agreement with eSilicon with respect to certain of our embedded products, under which we expect to pay eSilicon amounts exceeding \$120,000.
+In fiscal 2016, we made payments to eSilicon of approximately \$11 million.